ursadropsus/forge-test/README.md

 ## Things you should know before spending time on it

-**The driver compiles but has never run.** I don't have a machine that can build Forge. `conformance.cpp` compiles clean against your headers with your flags, which means the API calls are right, but that's all it means.
+**The driver compiles but has never run.** `conformance.cpp` compiles clean against your headers with your flags, which means the API calls are right, but that's all it means.
 If the first run fails on a shape assertion or a bad flag, that's my bug, not Forge's.